Tractors are nearly universal on the farm. While a critical piece of equipment, tractors are also the number one cause of death on the farm.

 - Are you keeping kids off tractors and out of the area they are being used?

 - Are there no extra riders?
+This maintains safe tractor operation and physical distancing.

 - Are implements only attached to the tractor once the tractor is turned off, on level ground and the brakes applied?